Geraldo Alves (footballer, born 1980): Romania

-On 5 July 2010, Alves joined FC Steaua București on a free transfer, signing a two-year contract.
-He made his Liga I debut on the 25th, against FC Universitatea Cluj.
+On 5 July 2010, Alves joined Steaua București on a free transfer, signing a two-year contract.
+He made his Liga I debut 20 days later, against Universitatea Cluj.

-Alves netted his first two official goals for Steaua on 5 April 2011, in a 5–0 home defeat of FC Unirea Urziceni in the league, with his team eventually ranking fifth and qualifying for the Europa League.
+Alves scored his first two official goals for Steaua on 5 April 2011, in a 5–0 home defeat of Unirea Urziceni in the league, with his team eventually ranking fifth and qualifying for the Europa League.
 In June 2012, he was released by the club due to his high salary.

-On 18 August 2012, Alves agreed to stay in Romania, penning a two-year deal with FC Petrolul Ploiești.
-He eventually gained team captaincy.
+Alves agreed to stay in Romania on 17 August 2012, on a two-year deal at Petrolul Ploiești.
+He was eventually awarded captaincy.

-On 3 September 2017, the 36-year-old Alves announced his retirement from professional football.
+On 3 September 2017, the 36-year-old Alves announced his retirement.
+In the previous season, he won his only national championship with Astra Giurgiu.

+Alves subsequently worked as youth coach at Rapid București.

 Personal life

-Alves' younger brother, Bruno, was also a footballer and a central defender.
-He had paternal Brazilian ancestry, his father Washington Geraldo Dias Alves having played ten years of his career in Portugal – mainly with Varzim – where his children were born.

-The youngest sibling, Júlio, was also a footballer, in the midfielder position.
-Their uncle, Geraldo Assoviador, also played the sport.
+Alves' younger brother, Bruno, was also a footballer and a central defender; he had paternal Brazilian ancestry, his father Washington having spent ten years of his career in Portugal – mainly with Varzim – where his children were born.
+The youngest sibling, Júlio, was also a footballer, and their uncle Geraldo Assoviador also played the sport.

 Alves married a Romanian woman, with the couple having one daughter.